edt-xx/life/README.md

     cursor  : allow manual positioning of the window using cursor keys (window(-autotracking) ...) keys

-    t       : if manual tracking is enabled, disable it (x,y(autotracking)...), if disabled, cycle t thru 1..6, decreasing the area evaluated for active cells as t is increased.
+    t,T     : if manual tracking enabled, disable, if disabled decrease area monitored for tracking (t) or increase area (T).

     w       : toggle window postion and tracking.
 Patterns often have two interesting areas, this lets you toggle between them.

     esc, q  : will exit the program